 Above all though the Kodak strategy was not reviewed frequently and did not react to rapidly changing customer demands.
 Instead it created a false synergy in thinking, quite understandably, that mass-market film photography and digital photography met the same customer need where printing is key.

 Kodak tried hard to change but placed the wrong bets.
 It was a time of radical uncertainty, and Kodak management did not fully recognise that photo printing would change beyond all recognition.
 Today Kodak provides packaging, functional printing, graphic communications and professional services for businesses around the world and is trading profitably on NYSE.
 But is it a fraction of the size it was in 2000.

 We prefer to be "Business Consultants who do Strategy" than "Strategy Consultants".
 Semantics maybe, but we prefer to focus on co-creating good strategies that come from within the business, rather than create it for you in isolation.
 You need to believe it, understand it and own it, and it needs to align to your values and purpose.
 The strategy must be execution-ready; do-able within your resources and constraints and aligned to your vision and purpose.
 But that does not mean that leaps of innovation, transformation and leadership will not be called for.

 Developing and implementing strategy is a leadership challenge.
 The strategy absorbs the uncertainty from your teams so that they can focus on what they do best without worrying about the (known or unknown) unknowns.
 It is not a committee compromise.
 We can help you develop your leadership, innovation and transformation mindset and act as independent mediator between your key stakeholders.

 Whatever your organisation's size or sector we are open for a chat about whether we can help.

-Based in Falkirk, we support organisations across Scotland.
+Based in Falkirk, we support organisations across Scotland and beyond.